Gram-Counting 101: A Comprehensive Guide To Ultralight Backpacking

 Test the compression capability of your layers, before packing them, by bunching them into a ball.
 Some rain jackets and insulation layers are far more compressible than others, making them ideal for those times when they are in your pack and not on your body.

 The Essentials Of The UL Backpacking Gear List

 In the search for creative ways to reduce pack weight, don’t be tempted to leave the important stuff at home.
 Smart backpackers will make sure to carry these gear items every time.
 Here are some tips to save poundage, all while still making sure you’re covered in an emergency.

 - Shelter – Adapt your shelter of choice to the environment.
 Warm forecast, with no chance of rain?
-May not need much more than a bivy or pad.
+You may not need much more than a bivy or pad.

 - Water – Know your route.
-Only carry as much as you really need between water sources.
+Only carry as much as you need to between water sources.
 Avoid metal bottles.

 - Food – Carry only what you’ll eat per day plus one contingency meal.
 Nothing more.

 - First Aid Kit – Only carry what you know how to use.
-Learn to utilize resources at hand to save weight (ex.
-Don’t need a splint if you know how to fashion one from a pad or pole)
+Learn to utilize resources at hand to save weight (e.g. Don’t take a splint if you know how to fashion one from a pad or pole)